-Force Production and How It Relates To Runners
+Force Production for Runners

 Force production is a result of loading tension and then dynamically unloading, giving us a greater output and muscle contraction in a given direction or action.

 Anytime we see an athlete jump, sprint, or throw, this is a result force production.
 It's created by the unloading phase where the body releases with the power of a loaded coil, (concentric) propelling it in the given direction.

 Force production is in everything we do, from taking a step forward, to jumping for a basketball.
 Athletes who need a sport-specific outcome must train to be explosive, quick, and know how to create full body tension.
 An easy entry point to understanding and training explosive power is kettlebell training, because it is based completely around manipulating your center of mass, making patterns easier to understand and execute.
 There are other tools to train force production, but learning to maximize your power output and understanding how to use that to your advantage is most important, no matter the modality.